pierlui92/Shooting-Labels/README.md

 Now we are ready to start the application.

 ##### In game
+* First, you have to set the value of some variables, go in Assets/Resources and open the config file.
+The most important is pointcloud, set true if you wanna load a pointcloud or set false if you wanna load a mesh.
 * Start SteamVR and make sure all the devices are correctly detected.
 * Open the Unity Hub panel.
 ![image](Readme/5.PNG)